Arkansas plans to execute 8 men over 10 days

 Story highlights

-- Arkansas governor: Action necessary to fulfill the requirement of the law
+- Arkansas governor: Action necessary "to bring closure to the victims' families"

-- So many executions in such a short time "unprecedented," group says
+- So many executions in such a short time "unprecedented," death penalty group says

 (CNN)Eight men are scheduled to be executed by lethal injection in Arkansas in the space of just 10 days, according to Gov. Asa Hutchinson's office.